DevOnTheRocks/SkyClaims/options.md

 # Options
 Options are like configs but they are set using a permissions plugin and support custom values for players and/or groups.
-Options can also be defined in specific contexts (_server, world, claim, etc_) when supported by your permissions plugin.
+Options can also be defined in specific contexts (_server, world, claim, etc_) if supported by your permissions plugin.

 ## Available Options